gletort/PhysiBoSS/README.md

 make
 ~~~

+If errors happened during the compilation, please refer to the [installation](https://github.com/gletort/PhysiBoSS/wiki/Installation) page.

 ### Running one simulation
 To run a simulation, you need (at least) a XML parameter file indicating the conditions of the simulation, and the networks file (you can find some on [MaBoSS website](http://maboss.curie.fr) and on our <a href="https://github.com/ArnauMontagud/Logical_modelling_pipeline">logical modelling pipeline repository</a>).
 Other options are possible, cf the code-documentation or this repository wiki for more informations.